Illinois Confederation: Traditions

-The Illinois men and women practiced dream seeking, a ritual in which young boys and girls of about fifteen years of age would paint their face and isolate themselves to fast and pray as a means to reveal to them a specific spirit guardian upon which they would depend on to guide them for the rest of their lives.
+The Illinois men and women practiced dream seeking, a ritual in which young boys and girls of about fifteen years of age would paint their face and isolate themselves to fast and pray as a means to reveal to them a specific spirit guardian upon which they would depend to guide them for the rest of their lives.
 Called manitou, this vision quest was an important part of becoming an adult in the lives of the Illinois.

 The Illinois had two burial procedures.
 One is the burial of bodies that were intact, and the other for burials of skeletons that were placed on scaffolds prior to the ceremony.
 Only people of the same gender and age of the dead person could participate as a part of their burial crew.
 For bodies that were intact, the cadavers were ceremonially dressed and placed in their grave along with funeral objects that would accompany them into the afterlife.
 A wooden cover is placed over their graves in order to prevent animals and environmental factors from disturbing the grave.